scramjetorg/scramjet/README.md

 * [`dataStream.rewind(count) ↺`](docs/data-stream.md#DataStream+rewind) - Rewinds the buffered chunks the specified length backwards.
 Requires a prior call to {@see DataStream..keep}
 * [`dataStream.distribute([affinity], clusterFunc, options) ↺`](docs/data-stream.md#DataStream+distribute) - Distributes processing into multiple subprocesses or threads if you like.
 * [`dataStream.separateInto(streams, affinity) ↺`](docs/data-stream.md#DataStream+separateInto) - Seprates stream into a hash of streams.
 Does not create new streams!
-* [`dataStream.separate(affinity, createOptions) : MultiStream ↺`](docs/data-stream.md#DataStream+separate) - Separates execution to multiple streams using the hashes returned by the passed callback.
+* [`dataStream.separate(affinity, createOptions) : MultiStream ↺`](docs/data-stream.md#DataStream+separate) - Separates execution to multiple streams using the hashes returned by the passed Function.
 * [`dataStream.delegate(delegateFunc, worker, [plugins]) ↺`](docs/data-stream.md#DataStream+delegate) - Delegates work to a specified worker.
 * [`dataStream.batch(count) ↺`](docs/data-stream.md#DataStream+batch) - Aggregates chunks in arrays given number of number of items long.
 * [`dataStream.timeBatch(ms, count) ↺`](docs/data-stream.md#DataStream+timeBatch) - Aggregates chunks to arrays not delaying output by more than the given number of ms.